 The Climate Change Preparedness in the North Program (CCPN) funds northerner-led projects that help communities adapt to climate change impacts on their community.

-This program was developed in response to needs that the National Indigenous Organizations identified through engagement on the Pan-Canadian Framework on Clean Growth and Climate Change.
 The program provides funding to support Indigenous communities in the development and implementation of community-based climate monitoring projects.

 Projects usually fall within one of these categories:

 - Food Security

 - Knowledge Transfer

 - Vulnerability and risk assessment of climate change impact.

 - Development of adaptation plans and options such as sea-ice monitoring equipment.